developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/output/intent/index.md

 </tbody>
 </table>

-**Note**: Source of incoming data is "scanner" for camera, imager and scanner.
+**Note**: Source of incoming data is "scanner" for camera, imager or scanner.

 -----